felix-ops/JPDB-Media-Support/README.md

 ## Requirements
 To start using this extension, make sure you have the following:

-- **JPDB API Key** Required for interacting with JPDB (Don't use the same API key shown in the Video, use the one available at the bottom of the JPDB settings page!)
+- **JPDB API Key** Required for interacting with JPDB (Don't use the same API key shown in the Video, use the one available at the bottom of the JPDB settings page!).
-- **Anki** (Installed on your computer)
+- **Anki** (Installed on your computer).
-- **Anki Connect Addon** (Installed in Anki)
+- **Anki Connect Addon** (Installed in Anki).
-- **Anki Deck** (Containing the media files you want to sync with JPDB)
+- **Anki Deck** (Containing the media files you want to sync with JPDB).
-- **Chrome Browser** (any browser which supports Chrome extensions)
+- **Chrome Browser** (any browser which supports Chrome extensions).

 ## Manual Installation
 - Download the code as a `.zip` file.
-- Extract the zip file in a location of your choosing
+- Extract the zip file in a location of your choosing.
-- Open up your browser and navigate to `chrome://extensions/`
+- Open up your browser and navigate to `chrome://extensions/`.
-- Check the `Developer mode` switch at the top right of your window
+- Check the `Developer mode` switch at the top right of your window.
-- Click the `Load unpacked` button at the top left
+- Click the `Load unpacked` button at the top left.
 - In the file picker dialog, navigate to the folder where you extracted earlier.
-You should see a file called manifest.json inside the folder
+You should see a file called manifest.json inside the folder.
 - Click select/open/choose to exit the dialog and load the extension.

 ## Setup
 ### 1. Install Anki & Anki Connect
 - Download and install **[Anki](https://apps.ankiweb.net/)**.
 - Install the **[Anki Connect Addon](https://ankiweb.net/shared/info/2055492159)** from AnkiWeb.
-- create the deck

 ### 2. Configure the Extension
 - Enter your **JPDB API Key** (which is crucial for categorizing media base on JPDB's VID).